Toboror/CPPflushEfficiency/README.md

 ### Methodology:
 Created two methods where one flushes after every written line and one that does not.
 It runs the method 100,000 times with 10,000 lines and calculates the average time used in ms.
+Both functions run functionally the same with the only difference being the flushing.
+They both start out by creating a vector to store the amount of time it took to run each iteration of the simulation.
+Then it runs the simulation 100,000 times and calculates the average time used in ms.
+Then they both write x lines, y amount of times.

 ### Values:
 Run 1: w/out flush: 6090ms, with flush: 7032ms